opengovsg/postmangovsg-guide/campaign-guide/quick-start/email/format-bar.md

 ## Embedding an Image in Email

-You can use [GoGovSG](https://go.gov.sg/#/) (for all public service officers except for those from healthcare institutions and schools) or [ForEduSG](https://for.edu.sg/#/) (for officers from schools) or [ForSG](https://for.sg/#/) (for officers from healthcare institutions) to embed an image in Postman's template.
+You can use [GoGovSG](https://go.gov.sg/#/) (for all public service officers except for those from healthcare institutions and schools) or [ForEduSG](https://for.edu.sg/#/) (for officers from schools) or [ForSG](https://for.sg/#/) (for officers from healthcare institutions) to embed an image in PostmanSG's template.

 Go to [GoGovSG](https://go.gov.sg/#/) or [ForEduSG](https://for.edu.sg/#/) or [ForSG](https://for.sg/#/) and log in using your official institution email address.
 Select `create new link` from file and upload your image.

 ![](<../../../.gitbook/assets/Screenshot 2020-07-07 at 12.49.03 PM (1).png>)

 Copy the shortened link into a new browser window.
-Copy the `file.go.gov.sg` link or `file.for.edu.sg` or`file.for.sg` into your Postman template by using the html tag shown below.
-The link that you paste into your Postman template should begin with _https://_...
+Copy the `file.go.gov.sg` link or `file.for.edu.sg` or`file.for.sg` into your PostmanSG template by using the html tag shown below.
+The link that you paste into your PostmanSG template should begin with _https://_...

 ![](<../../../.gitbook/assets/Screenshot 2020-07-07 at 12.49.52 PM.png>)